 Negative consequences of teen drug abuse might include:

 - Drug dependence.
-Teens who misuse drugs are at increased risk of serious drug use later in life.
+Some teens who misuse drugs are at increased risk of substance use disorder.

 - Poor judgment.
 Teenage drug use is associated with poor judgment in social and personal interactions.